All Israel

 Another clue is the patronage of a Roman officer named Gaianus who paid for the work, as mentioned in the mosaic itself.
 The fact that a Roman had contributed towards a Christian prayer house from his own pocket indicates a less antagonistic relationship between Romans and the early church than historians had previously assumed.

-The mosaic was found in the ruins of a private prayer chapel which Yotam Tepper, the archaeologist who directed the excavation on behalf of the Israel Antiquities Authority (IAA), described it as a Christian prayer hall positioned in a culturally mixed area.
+The mosaic was found in the ruins of a private prayer chapel that Yotam Tepper, the archaeologist who directed the excavation on behalf of the Israel Antiquities Authority (IAA), described as a Christian prayer hall positioned in a culturally mixed area.

 The ‘Jesus’ mosaic excavated at the Megiddo prison in northern Israel, part of a structure from the third or fourth century (Photo: Yoli Schwartz/IAA)